Optimization Proxies using Limited Labeled Data and Training Time -- A Semi-Supervised Bayesian Neural Network Approach: Introduction

 \section{Introduction}

 Constrained optimization problems are fundamental in the optimal operation of various engineering systems, such as supply chains, transportation networks, and power grids.
-Learning a forward mapping between the inputs and outputs of these problems can significantly reduce computational burdens, especially when rapid solutions are required, such as in electricity market clearing or real-time transportation planning.
+Learning a forward mapping between the inputs and outputs of these problems can significantly reduce computational burdens, especially when rapid solutions are required, such as in electricity markets or real-time transportation planning.

-Recent advancements in machine learning (ML) have led to considerable efforts to solve optimization problems using deep neural networks (DNNs)~\cite{khadivi2023deep,kotary2021end,fajemisin2024optimization}.
-The idea of learning input-to-output mappings has been explored via supervised and unsupervised methods, particularly in power system applications~\cite{zamzam2020learning,donti2021dc3,park2023self,fioretto2020predicting,kotary2021end,climatechange_ai}.
+Recent advancements in machine learning (ML) have led to considerable efforts to solve optimization problems using deep neural networks (DNNs)~\cite{khadivi2025deep,kotary2021end,fajemisin2024optimization}.
+The idea of learning input-to-output mappings has been explored via supervised and unsupervised methods, particularly in power system applications~\cite{zamzam2020learning,donti2021dc3,park2023self,fioretto2020predicting,kotary2021end,climatechange_ai,piloto2024canos}.
 Additionally, constraint penalization approaches have been proposed to enforce feasibility in predicted outputs within DNN loss functions~\cite{ML4OPF2023}.

-Supervised DNN models rely on labeled datasets obtained by solving numerous instances of optimization problems.
-This data generation step poses a significant limitation due to the prohibitive computational time required for moderate to large problem instances.
-For example, \cite{park2023self} report that generating labeled data to train supervised DNN models for a medium-sized power grid problem takes over three hours\footnote{See Table 4 in \cite{park2023self} for the computation time comparison.}.
-Unsupervised methods aim to address the labeled data generation issue~\cite{donti2021dc3,park2023self}; however, they often have high training time requirements.
-Methods requiring projection steps to recover feasible solutions involve time-consuming constraint correction within the framework~\cite{donti2021dc3,gupta2022dnn,zamzam2020learning}, resulting in slower training and prediction.
-Moreover, unsupervised methods still require testing data and consequently the associated data generation time in order to perform validation and provide confidence bounds on error with respect to true solution.
-Thus, it is important to note that that total time requirement to deploy these ML based optimization proxies is: $\texttt{Training Data Generation} + \texttt{Testing Data Generation} + \texttt{Training}$.
+Supervised DNN models rely on labeled datasets obtained by solving numerous ($~10^4$ or more) instances of optimization problems.
+This data generation step poses a significant limitation due to prohibitive computational times required for moderate to large problem instances, particularly if the system topology and other parameters change over time.
+For example, \cite{park2023self} report that generating labeled data for a medium-sized power grid problem takes over three hours\footnote{See Table 4 in \cite{park2023self}.}.
+Unsupervised methods aim to address the labeled data generation issue~\cite{donti2021dc3,park2023self}; however, they often have high training time requirements, particularly due to the use of projection/correction steps to ensure feasibility within the framework~\cite{donti2021dc3,gupta2022dnn,zamzam2020learning}.
+Moreover, unsupervised methods still require large number of labeled data to perform validation and provide confidence bounds on error with respect to true solution.